Firefly Family Guide

 Schedules — weekly grids for recurring routines:

-Families don't need to fill all 39 at once.
+Families don't need to fill all 52 at once.
 Start with the ones that matter most to the child right now — Emergency Information, Current Medications, and Daily Care / Routine are good first picks.
-Their PPCC navigator can help prioritize.
+Krista, Rose, or someone else from PPCC can help a family prioritize.

 Filling out a form